ArcNLET-Py/ArcNLET-Py/docs/UserManual/vzmod.rst

    rate.\
 -  **Topt-dnt (°C):** This is the optimum soil temperature for denitrification.\
+-  **βdnt (-):** This is the empirical coefficient for the temperature function of denitrification.\
 -  **e1 (-):** This represents the empirical coefficient for the saturation function of denitrification.\
--  **βdnt (-):** This is the empirical coefficient for the temperature function of denitrification.\
 -  **Sdnt (-):** Represents the threshold degree of saturation for denitrification.

 **(NH\ :sub:`4`-N) Adsorption Parameters**

--  **kd (cm\ 3/g):** The distribution coefficient describes the adsorbed concentrations.\
+-  **kd for NH\ :sub:`4`-N (cm\ 3/g):** The distribution coefficient describes the adsorbed concentrations.\

 **Dispersion, Bulk Density, and Temperature Parameters**

 -  **Dispersion coefficient (cm\ :sup:`2`/d)**: Represents the dispersion of contaminants in the soil.
--  **ρ (g/cm\ :sup:`3`)**: Bulk density of the soil.
+-  **ρ (g/cm\ :sup:`3`)**: Bulk density of the soil.\
 -  **Temperature (°C)**: Soil temperature affecting chemical reactions and microbial activity.

 **Phosphorus Parameters**

+-  **Rprecip:** The precipitation rate.
--  **Sorption isotherms**:
+-  **Sorption isotherms:**
-   -  **Linear**: Includes parameters for **Rprecip** and **Linear distribution coefficient**.
-   -  **Langmuir**: Includes parameters for **Rprecip**, **Langmuir coefficient**, and **maximum sorption capacity**.
+   -  **Linear:** Includes parameters for **Linear distribution coefficient**.
+The linear distribution coefficient (𝐾𝑑) represents the ratio of a solute's concentration adsorbed onto the soil to its concentration in the soil solution, assuming a proportional and reversible adsorption process.\
+   -  **Langmuir:** Includes parameters for the **Langmuir coefficient**, and the **Maximum sorption capacity (mg P/kg)**.
+The Langmuir coefficient is a parameter that represents the affinity between the adsorbent surface and the solute, describing how strongly the solute binds to the adsorption sites.
+The maximum sorption capacity refers to the total amount of solute that can be adsorbed onto the surface at saturation, indicating the limit beyond which no additional solute can be adsorbed regardless of its concentration in the solution.

 Outputs
 -------

-The output files are saved in the folder specified by the users in the **Output folder** field.
+The output files are saved in the folder specified by the users in the **Output profile results (text file)** field.
 The output folder should already exist.
 Otherwise, VZMOD raises an error and stops running.
 For the simulation with **Single OSTDS** selected, VZMOD generates an output file called results.txt.
 The output file name is not specified by the users but by VZMOD.
 If the output folder is not empty, when a new simulation is completed, the old output files are overwritten by the new output files.
-The results.txt file of **Single OSTDS** has the following columns:
+The results.txt file of **Single OSTDS** has the following
+columns:

+-  Depth(cm): This column is the depth below the drainfield (cm).
 -  Theta: This column is the calculated soil moisture at depth.
--  Depth: This column is the depth below the drainfield (cm).
--  fsw_nit: This column is the first-order reaction rate of nitrification adjusted for soil saturation at depth.
+-  FSW_Nit: This column is the first-order reaction rate of nitrification adjusted for soil saturation at depth.
--  fsw_dnt: This column is the first-order reaction rate of denitrification adjusted for soil saturation at depth.
+-  FSW_Dnt: This column is the first-order reaction rate of denitrification adjusted for soil saturation at depth.
--  CPO4: This column is the calculated phosphate concentration at depth.
+-  C_NH4-N (mg/l): This column is the calculated ammonium concentrations at depth.
--  CNH4: This column is the calculated ammonium concentrations at depth.
+-  C_NO3-N (mg/l): This column is the calculated nitrate concentrations at depth.
--  CNO3: This column is the calculated nitrate concentrations at depth.
+-  C_PO4-P (mg/l): This column is the calculated phosphate concentration at depth.

 An example of the result.txt text file is shown in Figure 3-12.
 When VZMOD is used at the neighborhood scale with Multiple OSTDS, the